icgc-argo/argo-docs/docs/data-access/daco/approval.md

 A copy of the application signed by the Data Access Officer will be sent to the Applicant.

-You can access ICGC Controlled Data in the following data portals:
+You can now access ICGC Controlled Data.
+Consult the [access guide](/docs/data-access/daco/data-access) for more information.
-- [ICGC ARGO Data Platform](https://platform.icgc-argo.org/) - For more information, consult the [Accessing and Downloading Data documentation](/docs/data-access/data-download)
-- [ICGC 25K Data Portal](https://dcc.icgc.org/) - For more information, consult the [ICGC 25K Data Download documentation](https://docs.icgc.org/download/downloading-data/.).
-EGA Data Portal - For more information, consult the Guide to Data Access: https://ega-archive.org/access/data-access .

 ## Editing an Approved Application